 The Class Dashboard gives you quick access to your Class Home Page(s) which is a website resource for communication between instructors and students and their parents, guardians and caregivers.

 You Class Home Page provides you with an easy way to:

 Click “Classes” in the top menu bar.

-You’ll also find a link to the Classroom Dashboard in the sidebar menu as “My Family’s Classes” under “Member Resources” and as “Classroom Dashboard” under “Classes.”
+You’ll also find a link to the Class Dashboard in the sidebar menu as “My Family’s Classes” under “Member Resources” and as “Class Dashboard” under “Classes.”

 Class Announcements are different from the Class Forum.

 Class Announcements are meant to be brief.
 They are displayed on your class’s home page after the Class Description.
 The text can be formatted, including hyperlinks and embedded images.

 Students and their parents, guardians, and caregivers cannot reply to a Class Announcement.

 Announcements are not sent via email automatically.
 You have to click the “Email Announcements” option to send it via email.
 It will then be emailed to students, their parents, guardians, and caregivers, and all class instructor(s).